minus27/scrape-fiddle-config/README.md

 # scrape-fiddle-config

 ## Overview
-This is a [Tampermonkey](https://tampermonkey.net/) script for Google Chrome that adds a big, ugly, orange "SCRAPE CONFIG" button to [Fastly Fiddle](https://fiddle.fastlydemo.net/) to document its configuration components.
+This is a [Tampermonkey](https://tampermonkey.net/) script for Google Chrome that adds a big, ugly, orange "GET CONFIG" button to [Fastly Fiddle](https://fiddle.fastlydemo.net/) to document its configuration components.
 Upon clicking said button, the Fiddle's ID is captured and then snet over to a [Glitch project](https://fastly-fiddle-formatter.glitch.me/), where the Fiddle's config is captured, formatted, and displayed in a browser page.

 This script should work in [Greasemonkey](https://www.greasespot.net/), which is essentially Tampermonkey for other browsers, but it has not been tested, i.e. your mileage may vary.